 All bachelor music students transferring credits in Music Theory and Music History must take the Placement Exams in each area.

-Students seeking graduate, master-level studies in music should contact Student Enlistment to request a catalog and admissions packet.
+Students seeking graduate, master-level studies in music should contact Admissions to request a catalog and admissions packet.
 Admission to the Master of Music in Church Music degree program requires:

 Music placement examinations and performance auditions cover the above areas.

 A student admitted to the institution for the Master of Music in Church Music (MMCM) degree must take a series of examinations at the beginning of the student’s first semester in order to determine the level of undergraduate music proficiency.
 The results of the examinations and auditions will assist the faculty in determining for the student any courses which may be required to remove undergraduate level deficiencies.
 These examinations are given prior to registration in August and January.